Krak9n/little-goblin/README.md

 <samp>
-Web server written entirely from scratch in C, and small part in x86 Assembly.
+Small HTTP server written from scratch in C, and x86 Assembly.
 Includes small page for generating passwords.

 ### Installation